What types of dances do you do?

 Our Dance Basics classes introduce basic dance practices while teaching body mechanics and skills helpful for all levels of dancers.
 They usually introduce dances in 2/4, 3/4 and 4/4 time, which are the building blocks of our dance program.

 Our Norwegian dance teachers typically focus on the springar or gangar from one region for the week.
-In 2025, the Norwegian dance focus will be on the Hallingspringar, a lively couples' dance from Hallingdal.
-Here is a video of Hallingspringar being danced in a competition setting in Norway.
+In 2026, the Norwegian dance focus will be Springleik frå Lom, a beautiful couples' dance from Gudbrandsdal.
+Here is a video of Springleik frå Lom being danced by this summer's teachers in a competition setting in Norway.

 Do I have to have my own dance partner to take the dance classes?